 (Not the newer Mark 2, “SE” or “MS” models.
 MK1 amps can be identified by the lack of a “Thermal Protection” LED on the front panel.
 They are also simply labeled “model GFA-555” whereas the MK2 is labeled “model GFA-555 II”)

-*Does not exactly fit the older rack-mount style 555 with the vertically mounted input board.
+*Does not exactly fit the earliest versions of the 555 with the vertically mounted input board.
 It’s possible to adapt, but that would be up to you.